Today 5:20 PM Senate Dems: No Pay During ShutdownHuffPost's Elise Foley reports:

 Below the ticking clock, the graphic says, "House Republicans voted on Feb.
 19, 2011 to keep the government open.
 Click here to read our plan."

-It links to a summary of the bill passed by the House that would cut spending by $100 billion compared to the budget requested by President Obama, but never enacted, for the current fiscal year.
+a summary of the bill passed by the House that would cut spending by $100 billion compared to the budget requested by President Obama, but never enacted, for the current fiscal year.
 The measure would cut $61.3 billion from actual spending levels currently in place.

-News that House Republicans applauded Monday when they learned that House Speaker John Boehner (R-Ohio) was preparing for a shutdown has already provided one anecdote for Democrats to leverage in blaming the GOP.
+applauded Monday when they learned that House Speaker John Boehner (R-Ohio) was preparing for a shutdown has already provided one anecdote for Democrats to leverage in blaming the GOP.
 Sen. Barbara Boxer (D-Calif.) already used the story on the Senate floor Tuesday afternoon to do that very thing.

 A countdown clock could lend the GOP's opponents another cudgel to hit them with.
 Countdown clocks are usually associated with anticipated events.